 Nowhere to take

-Traditional bank loans are still the main source of financing the real sector of the Chinese economy, but other channels are gaining popularity at a much higher rate.
-So, according to S & P, starting from 2010, the annual dynamics of growth in lending volumes in the shadow banking system in the PRC is about 34%.
-At the same time, the volume of loans issued by ordinary banks increased only by 14%.
-The reason for this imbalance is prosaic: because of Beijing’s tight monetary policy, 97% of 42 million small and medium-sized businesses, according to Bloomberg, simply do not have access to bank loans.
+Traditional bank loans still remain the main source of financing for the real sector of the Chinese economy, but other channels are gaining popularity at a much faster pace.
+So, according to S&P, since 2010, the annual growth dynamics of lending in the shadow banking system in the PRC is about 34%.
+At the same time, the volume of loans issued by ordinary banks increased by only 14%.
+The reason for this imbalance is prosaic: due to tight monetary policy in Beijing, 97% of 42 million small and medium-sized businesses, according to Bloomberg, simply do not have access to bank loans.

 Trying to slow down inflation, local regulators are forced to limit not only the work of the printing money machine, but also credit activity.
 The authorities are tightening reserve requirements for banks in order to combat the deteriorating quality of loan portfolios.
 That is why it is almost impossible to get a loan to small and medium businesses - such enterprises are cut off at the application consideration stage.
 This forces them to borrow in the gray market and pay up to 30% per annum, although the standard bank loan rate rarely exceeds 7%.
 As a result, now, according to GF Securities estimates, the volume of the shadow banking sector in China reaches 4,8 trillion dollars, that is, about 57% of the country's GDP, about four times more than in the 2008 year.